groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-metadata-extraction/search-spreadsheet-metadata-extraction/_index.md

 using GroupDocs.Signature.Domain;
 ```

+These namespaces give you access to all the metadata extraction functionality you'll need.

-### Step 1: How to Load Your Spreadsheet File
+### Step 1: Load Your Spreadsheet File

-Let's start by opening the spreadsheet:
+Here's where we tell our code which file to examine:

 ```csharp
 string filePath = "sample.xlsx";